Skip to content

 ) as store:

-await store.setup() # Do this once to run migrations
+await store.setup() # Run migrations.
+Done once

 # Store documents